Topical Clusters

 topical clusters interface

-Key fields for all content pieces
+Key information for each content piece

-Essential information for each item:
+Essential details tracked for every item:

 • Name: Clear, descriptive label for easy identification